 Dare to Share Your Story!

 Wondering how to solve a challenging management issue, humanize your workplace™ or keep your team motivated?
 Do you ever feel like you're running a pre-school, not a professional department or firm?
 Maybe you're an employee or looking for advice from peers or managers.
 If so, you've come to the right place.
 Lynn is the founder of Lynn Taylor Consulting and this community forum.
-She is also the author of the newly released Tame Your Terrible Office Tyrant™ (TOT): How to Manage Childish Boss Behavior and Thrive in Your Job (John Wiley & Sons) Order here: Amazon, Barnes & Noble, Borders Post a comment with your story and/or Q, and she'll try her best to address it! in an upcoming blog or article.
+She is the author of the best-selling Tame Your Terrible Office Tyrant™ (TOT): How to Manage Childish Boss Behavior and Thrive in Your Job (John Wiley & Sons) Order here: Amazon, Barnes & Noble.
+Post a comment with your story and/or Q, and she'll try her best to address it! in an upcoming blog or article.

 The advice and strategies contained herein may not be suitable for your particular situation.
 The author shall not be liable for any loss of profit or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.